The employee understood from day one.

 The conversation can start straight from what matters here.

-You arrive on the ground.
-Before you, twenty people heard the same thing.
-The family tells the story, starts over, adjusts, hopes to be understood.
+You arrive on site.
+Before you, twenty people have already heard the same thing.
+The employee explains, starts over, adjusts, hopes to be understood.
 The QR code sets that basic context before you arrive.
-When you talk with them, you start straight from what is unique to your encounter.
+When you talk with them, you start straight from what's unique to your meeting.

 Want to go further with your disability mission?

-Cards in bulk for a disability mission, an HR department, a site, or a company's disabled-worker employment obligation?
-Want to discuss it with your disability officer or your HR director?
-Write to us, we'll look at the best format together.
+Bulk cards for a disability programme, an HR department, a site, or a company OETH scheme (the French employment obligation for workers with disabilities)?
+Would you like to talk about it with your disability officer or your HR director?
+Write to us, we will look at the best format together.

 ✓ A6 format, 4 per A4 sheet ✓ No medical display ✓ The employee decides freely